Print Friendly and PDF

 iOS and Android

-SSL 2 & 2+ are not officially supported with iOS, however, they are class compliant, and the iPad supports class compliant devices.
+SSL interfaces are not officially supported in iOS, however, they are class compliant, and the iPad supports class compliant devices.

 To connect to a Lightning-based iPad you may need the following: